geo4lib/geo4lib.github.io/docs/related-communities.md

 # Related Communities

-!!! tip "Know of another community we should include?"

-    If you’re part of a group that supports geospatial work in libraries, [contact us](../get-involved) and we will add it here.

 Geo4Lib is part of a wider network of organizations that support geospatial librarianship, spatial data literacy, and map-focused services in libraries.
 Here are a few peer communities you might find useful:

 ---